 Reliance on temporary foreign workers has increasingly become an important part of many companies’ human resources strategy.
-Our firm handles all manner of Temporary Foreign Worker issues and has developed strategies that can streamline processing, as well as maximizing chances for success.
-With a long and proven track record, MKS has successfully processed work permits applications in all categories for our many corporate clients.
+Our firm handles all manner of Temporary Foreign Worker issues and has developed strategies that can streamline processing, as well as maximize chances for success.
+With a long and proven track record, MKS has successfully processed work permit applications in all categories for our many corporate clients.

 With provinces now picking upwards of 20% of the immigrants that come to Canada, Provincial Nomination has become, for many, the preferred means of immigrating to Canada.
 Our team has one of the largest and busiest Provincial Nomination practices in Western Canada and can help incorporate Nomination as part of any company’s foreign worker’s strategy.